Grue IL

-Grue Idrettslag is a Norwegian sports club from Grue, founded in 1906.
+Grue Idrettslag is a Norwegian sports club from Grue Municipality, founded in 1906.
 It has sections for association football, team handball, athletics, orienteering, sport shooting and Nordic skiing.

 Football

 The men's football team currently play in the 5. divisjon, the sixth tier of Norwegian football.
 The team played in the 3. divisjon from 2014, the fourth tier of Norwegian football.
 The team last played on this tier in 2007.
 Before that long Third Division stint, Grue played in the 2. divisjon until 1994.
 In 1976 and 1977 the team even played on the second tier.
 The club's greatest player throughout its history is Ståle Solbakken.